Reviews You Can Rely On

 Credit: Kyle Hameister

-The Gerber Suspension Multi-Plier, SOG PowerAccess Deluxe, and Gerber Center-Drive Plus are nothing special in terms of construction quality.
-The Gerber Suspension is a little more tightly assembled, but the pliers flex, and the components are small and get dinged up when used.
+The Gerber Suspension NXT, SOG PowerAccess Deluxe, and Gerber Center-Drive Plus are nothing special in terms of construction quality.
+The Suspension NXT is so tightly assembled that many tools are tough to open, and even so, the pliers flex, and the components are small and get dinged up when used.
 The slide-to-deploy pliers of the Center-Drive require loose tolerances, resulting in rattly construction that seems to hold up but doesn't inspire confidence.
-Similarly, an early tested version of the Center-Drive's main blade came to us with a bead of unpolished metal burrs along the very edge.
-It cut adequately, but that bead indicates sloppy manufacturing.
-A subsequent tested version, the updated “Plus”, had all the edges better finished than the original we tested.

 Ergonomics